theia-dev/Qiber3D/docs/visualization.rst

       :width: 50%
       :align: center

-The last basic visualization option is to save an animation of the network as a :file:`.mp4` movie.
+The last basic visualization option is to save an animation of the network as a :file:`.mp4` movie. (:file:`.gif` and :file:`.webm` are also possible)

 .. code-block:: python